bitmark-inc/docs/pages/register-and-control-data/share-rights.md

 ## Prerequisites

 The `bitmark-wallet` software is required for paying for transactions.
-Please refer to the [Payment on Bitmark CLI](payment-for-bitmark-cli.md) document for instructions on installing it.
+Please refer to the [CLI Payment](cli/cli-payment.md) document for instructions on installing it.

-See [The Basics of Bitmark-CLI](https://github.com/bitmark-inc/docs/blob/shannona-patch-working-with-bitmark/learning-bitmark/quick-start/working-with-bitmarks/creating-bitmark-account.md#creating-a-bitmark-account-using-the-bitmark-cli) for more information on the interface.

 ## Creating Bitmark shares